ShutItAllDown

 ShutItAllDown was a wave of anti-Sexual and Gender Based Violence protests across Namibia aimed at stopping the spread and continuation of physical and sexual violence against women.
-The protests, which began on 8 October 2020, followed the killing of 22 year old Shannon Wasserfall whose remains were reportedly found buried in a shallow grave near Walvis Bay, 6 months after she went missing.
+The protests, which began on 8 October 2020, followed the killing of 22-year-old Shannon Wasserfall whose remains were reportedly found buried in a shallow grave near Walvis Bay, 6 months after she went missing.

 Background

-On 10 April 2020, 22 year old Shannon Wasserfall went missing in the coastal town of Walvis Bay.
+On 10 April 2020, 22-year-old Shannon Wasserfall went missing in the coastal town of Walvis Bay.
 Following her disappearance, communities rallied together using social media in search of her.
-After 6 months of her disappearance, her father received an anonymous text message informing him that his daughter was buried in a grave kilometres away from the town.
+After six months of her disappearance, her father received an anonymous text message informing him that his daughter was buried in a grave kilometres away from the town.
 He later informed the Namibia Police who went to dig out the remains.
-Two days later, one woman and her boyfriend were arrested in connection to Wasserfall's murder.
+Two days later, one woman and her brother were arrested in connection to Wasserfall's murder.